Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Appendix: miscellaneous considerations

-The argument above shows that every local ring in the sense of \Cref{stronglocal} has a unique maximal ideal (namely, its set of nonunits), which is the commonly accepted definition of ``local ring''.
-The converse is not true in \textsf{ZF}; in fact, we contend that the assertion ``In every ring with a unique maximal ideal the set of nonunits forms an ideal'' is equivalent to the claim that every (nonzero commutative unital) ring has a maximal ideal.
+The argument above shows that every local ring in the sense of \Cref{ourlocal} has a unique maximal ideal (namely, its set of nonunits), which is the standard definition of ``local ring''.
+The converse is not true in \textsf{ZF}: in fact, we contend that the assertion ``In every ring with a unique maximal ideal the set of nonunits forms an ideal'' is equivalent to the claim that every (nonzero commutative unital) ring has a maximal ideal.
 This condition, in turn, is known to be equivalent to the axiom of choice (\cite{Hodges1979}).

 To prove our claim, suppose that every nonzero ring has a maximal ideal.
-By working on quotient rings, we get that every nonunit in a ring belongs to a maximal ideal, and therefore in a ring with a unique maximal ideal all nonunits must belong to that maximal ideal, which in turn consists entirely of nonunits, and this proves that the set of nonunits of the ring forms an ideal.
-On the other hand, if $A$ is a nonzero ring without maximal ideals, then the ring $R=\varmathbb{Q}\times A$ has $0\times A$ as its unique maximal ideal.
-As we already saw, if the set of nonunits of $R$ were an ideal, then it would be equal to the unique maximal ideal, and so $R\setminus R^{*}=0\times A$; but this equality is impossible, because $(1,0)\in R\setminus R^{*}$ but $(1,0)\notin 0\times A$, and this shows that nonunits in the ring $R$ do not form an ideal.
+By working on quotient rings, we get that every nonunit in a ring belongs to a maximal ideal.
+Therefore, in a ring with a unique maximal ideal, all nonunits must belong to that maximal ideal, which in turn consists entirely of nonunits.
+This proves that the set of nonunits of the ring forms an ideal.